funkwerk/libidle/README.md

 - socket reads
 - sleep calls
+- waits on semaphores that haven't been posted in another thread
 - waits on condition variables that haven't been signalled in another thread

 When this state is reached, the test can safely proceed to the next stage.